-We focus on representing and defending doctors, nurses, hospitals, pharmacies, nursing homes, and other health care providers in medical malpractice matters.
+We focus on representing and defending doctors, nurses, hospitals, pharmacies, long-term care facilities, and other health care providers in medical malpractice matters.
 We realize claims and suits brought against medical professionals and other healthcare providers involve significant stakes, both personally and professionally, and our attorneys work to ensure the protection of our client’s interests.
 Health care is one of the most highly regulated industries, and any alleged breach of laws, regulations, policies, procedures, or protocols in a hospital or clinical setting can lead to significant problems.

 Our medical malpractice group offers experience in:

 - Pre-Litigation Representation/Subpoenas/Depositions

 - Risk Management

 We assist hospitals, doctors, nurses, and healthcare providers from many specialties and practice areas with Virginia Department of Health Professions investigations.
 The Virginia Department of Health Professions establishes and maintains standards for professional practice.
 We recognize board investigations—and even the possibility of disciplinary action—represent a significant concern and interruption to the practices of targeted providers.
 Board investigations can include alleged clinical and non-clinical misconduct.
 Woods Rogers attorneys represent healthcare providers before many Virginia health regulatory boards and entities, including: